JayQuant/ECON4120-Applied-Forecasting-Methods/README.md

 The **docs** folder contain rmd & html files required for uploading the R notebooks to Github page.

-For a more comprehensive view, visit github pages.
+For a more comprehensive view, visit github pages at https://jayquant.github.io/ECON4120-Applied-Forecasting-Methods/.